 Best Place To Buy Silver Eagles

-Once you find a reputable coin dealer or bullion broker who offers you the selection of products you’re looking for at fair prices.
+The first step is to find a reputable coin dealer or bullion broker who offers you the selection of products you’re looking for at fair prices.
 The United States Mint only sells collectible Silver Eagles to the public, and you will end up overpaying if you buy through an auction site or peer-to-peer exchange.

 The first Silver Eagles were issued in 1986